Skip to content

 Useful products include:

-Find aids and simple equipment online
+Find simple toilet equipment online

 You can:

-• search by room, like bathroom
+• search by room, like bathroom, or bedroom

-See toilet and bathroom aids on the home equipment finder
+Browse the home equipment finder

 Help with continence